 This skin condition is the commonest, resulting from acne (pimples), eczema, contact dermatitis, drug reactions and lichen planus (a poorly understood skin condition that causes itchiness and pigmentation on sun exposed areas and sometimes on the trunk).
 In some people it may be associated with hair loss beginning on the hairline.

-Black women and men are more prone to melasma and post inflammatory pigmentation because they have more active melanocytes than those with light skin, thus they produce more melanin which is a pigment that protects us against the dangers of UVR.
+Black women and men are more prone to melasma and postinflammatory pigmentation because they have more active melanocytes than those with light skin, thus they produce more melanin which is a pigment that protects us against the dangers of UVR.
 This pigment is produced by cells that are found on the lower layers of the skin called melanocytes.

 Sometimes the causes of pigmentation are genetic (e.g. Melasma) and therefore can’t be prevented but can be controlled when it does occur.

 General measures include:

 Yes this is in fact the main challenge.
 In a recent study that we conducted looking at 900 African and Indian women in Durban we found that 67% of patients who used skin lighteners had genuine problems with pigmentation and only 33% used skin lighteners for the purpose of lightening normal skin.
 More than 30% had skin damaged as a result of using skin lighteners.
-Almost half of them were not aware of the dangers of using skin lighteners.*
+Almost half of them were not aware of the dangers of using skin lighteners.

 Yes, most of the time dermatologists use topical products to treat pigmentation.
 Treatment would depend on the extent and depth of pigmentation.
 At times dermatologists are able to halt or reduce the pigmentation but are unable to clear it completely.
 Generally if the pigmentation is due to inflammation of the skin it is just a matter of time before it clears on its own.

 There are a number of safe and effective products on the market that are used to treat pigmentation in addition to above general measures.
-Kigelia (African Sausage tree extract) has been used for decades to treat sun related pigmentation.
+Kigelia (African Sausage Tree extract) has been used for decades to treat sun related pigmentation.
 It is used for its skin caring and healing properties.
 Kigelia assists with uneven skin tone, reduces dark marks and has a nurturing effect on the skin.
 Kigelia extract promotes skin elasticity, reducing fine lines and wrinkle depth.
 It firms the skin.
 Kigelia improves nutrient supply to the skin resulting in healthier looking skin.